Timna-R/react-around-api-full/backend/README.md

 `/controllers` — A collection of request handler functions responsible for interacting with a particular model.

+Using bcryptjs package to create Hashing the password.
+Using jsonwebtoken package to create token (JWT).

 `/routes` — routing files.

 All other directories are optional and may be created by the developer if necessary.

+`middlewares` -

+`auth` - middleware for authorization, verify the token from the headers.
+If everything's fine with the token, the middleware adding the token payload to the user object.
+`validation` - middleware for validating requests - using celebrate package for validation of inbound server data.

+`/errors` — error handling files.

 ## Running the Project